FP&A Salary Guide 2025: Roles, Career Path, and Pay Progression

 This reporting generally aligns with regulatory reporting obligations and/or scheduled corporate leadership meetings.

-Ad hoc analysis and reporting are typical responsibilities of an FP&A team.
+Ad hoc analysis and reporting also fall within the remit of an FP&A team.
 They are the go-to group for analysis, forecasting, and modeling at enterprise and business unit levels.

-They are considered in-house experts in both historical financial performance and forecasting future performance using common and ever-changing variables.
+They are considered in-house experts in both historical financial performance and forecasting future performance using a range of common variables.

-Now that we have outlined the general role and function of the FP&A team, let’s discuss the typical FP&A roles and important information that you’re likely most interested in—the FP&A salary range, typical profile, and time spent at each level.
+Now that we’ve outlined the general role and function of the FP&A team, let’s discuss the typical FP&A roles and important information that you’re likely most interested in: the FP&A salary range, typical profile, and time spent at each level.

-In general there are 5 levels of FP&A jobs:
+In general, there are 6 levels of FP&A jobs:

 • FP&A Analyst